 Waterboarding and the Military

-A point that gets overlooked in these debates concerns how members of the military are instructed on these matters.
-Military members are forbidden from engaging in torture and waterboarding because it is explicitly deemed a form of torture.
+A point that often gets overlooked in torture debates is how members of the military are instructed on these matters.
+Military members are forbidden from engaging in torture and waterboarding because it is explicitly regarded as form of torture in military literature.

 Lieutenant Colonel Shane R. Reeves is a member of the Army and an Associate Professor and the Deputy Head of the Department of Law at the United States Military Academy, West Point, New York.
 Lt.
 Col. Reeves is quite instructive on this matter and I will quote him extensively: